jewelcodes/jewelcodes/README.md

 I'm Omar Elghoul, aka Jewel, a 22-year-old junior software engineer from Cairo, Egypt residing in Boston, MA.
-I'm passionate about computers and I self-taught ever since I was as young as 12 or 13, and I'm currently pursuing a master's degree.
+I'm passionate about computers and I self-taught ever since I was as young as 12 or 13.
+I'm currently pursuing a master's in computer science.
 Read my blog and see some of my recent projects over on [jewelcodes.io](https://jewelcodes.io/). c:

 ## Areas of interest
 * 👨‍💻 Full stack development